Lmnorrell99/C3/README.md

   * What they would have done differently if given more time.
   * One thing they learned as part of the exercise.

+  Our strategy was to create a class for each letter in the hello world statement, but the caveat was that each class had an inaccurate name, which made it even more confusing.
+On top of that, we gave the char values in numbers.
+Given more time, we would have tried compiling earlier and figuring out class issues, potentially switching to another idea.
+One thing that we learned is that we should test early and often, and that java classes can be confusing.

 ## Tool Setup ##
 For this challenge, you will need to install the following tools:
 * Tortoise GIT: https://tortoisegit.org/download/